Article by F. L. Toth

 The website still has this description:

-The oldest restaurant in Grand Central, this landmark has one of the largest and freshest seafood menus including in the city.
+The oldest restaurant in Grand Central, this landmark has one of the largest and freshest seafood menus, [sic] including in the city.
 Here, you’ll find 25 types of fish and up to 30 varieties of oysters, along with other seafood specialties.
 All of this matched with an award-winning wine list featuring 80 selections by the glass.
 Open Monday thru Saturday for lunch and dinner.
 Reservations are recommended.
 Come on in.
 The seafood’s fine.

 I have written a good number of articles advising readers how they, too, can take in some 007 glamour, or at least breathe the rarified air in an area once enjoyed by Ian Fleming.
 As I write this, sadly, I do not know when it will be advisable to casually drop in on an Ian Fleming site.
 Some locales are closing, such as the 21, and others are closed “for now” but no one knows whether they will ever reopen, such as the Oyster Bar.
 I can say, though, that several Fleming haunts still exist, and recognisably so.

 When Ian was in New York City, he often stayed with his friend Ivar Bryce, and sometimes in Ivar’s apartment without Ivar.
 This townhouse still stands, and although its exterior is simple, its last selling price was over twelve million dollars.
-Although Ian spent a great deal of time there, this house is not a substantial part of Ian of Bond lore, and anyone who walks to 161 74th street can get a look at taking a photo.
+Although Ian spent a great deal of time there, this house is not a substantial part of Ian of Bond lore, and anyone who walks to 161 74th street can get a look at and take a photo.
 Ringing the doorbell is tempting, but I’ve never tried it.

 The Central Park Zoo (with no reptile house, just as described in “007 in New York”) is six and a half acres of the eight hundred and forty that make up the park, and at the Southeast corner.
 At this writing, visitors are allowed but must purchase tickets in advance and for a specific date.
 Central Park Zoo is less famous than its sister in the Bronx, and Central Park itself is so magnificent and so vast that if you have little time in NYC, perhaps a trip to the zoo could be skipped.